luoyetx/spider-event/README.md

 spider-event
 ============

-A simple evented web scraping framework using node.js
+A simple workflow for web scraping

 ### install